QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 initial stage (Step 0-20), the network is predominantly blue, and only a few nodes (most likely innovators) begin to adopt the product.
-As time goes by to Step 30-40, we observe a significant increase in the number of red nodes, especially in the core area of ​​the network, indicating that the product begins to spread widely among influential agents.
+As time goes by to Step 30-40, we observe a significant increase in the number of red nodes, especially in the core area of the network, indicating that the product begins to spread widely among influential agents.
 Entering Step 50-60, the red nodes quickly spread throughout the network, marking the rapid growth stage of product adoption.
 Finally, at Step 70-80, the network is almost completely covered by